-Through our Digital Infrastructure Program in Papua New Guinea, we establish primary school computer labs consisting of 15 digital devices, a Niunet elearning box, and a tailor-made digital competency program to remote primary schools in Papua New Guinea.
+Through our Digital Infrastructure Program, we establish ground-breaking primary school computer labs complete with 15 professionally refurbished digital devices, a Niunet e-learning box, and a tailor-made digital competency program to remote primary schools in Papua New Guinea.

 We have established twenty-eight of the first functional primary school computer labs in Papua New Guinea, providing digital learning opportunities to more than 27,000 students.